RickStrahl/Westwind.AspnetCore.LiveReload/LiveReloadServer/README.md

 This is a self-contained Web Server for serving static HTML and loose Razor files that automatically includes Live Reload functionality.

 * Generic Static File Web Server you can launch in any folder
+* Support for serving HTTPS content when using Dotnet Tool
 * Just start `LiveReloadServer` in a folder or specify `--webroot` folder
 * Automatic LiveReload functionality for change detection and browser refresh
 * Options to customize location, port, files checked etc.